TFEL/MFront

 command.

-If a valid LaTeX distribution is available, reference manuals can be build through:
+If a valid LaTeX distribution is available, reference manuals can be built through:

 $ make doc-pdf

-If the doxygen tool is available, code source documentation can be build through:
+If the doxygen tool is available, code source documentation can be built through:

 $ make doc-html